Infectious-Diseases-Data-Observatory/iddoverse/README.md

 ```

 We recommend updating the install regularly as the package is developing
 constantly.
-Version 1.0 will be released in 2024, development timeline
-is currently being created.
-Until then, versions starting with ‘0.’
+Versions starting with ‘0.’
 should be expected to change without notification.

 It is best to remove the package and reinstall the current version: